- Automobiles & Motorcycles

 Servo Motor Producing Reduced Torque

-• Low voltage or voltage drops within the system.
+- Low voltage or voltage drops in the system.

 Servo Smells Bad or Produces Smoke